Friday, June 28, 2024

 27. a4 Nd7 28.
 Bd4 f6 29.
 Kg2 Ne5 30.
 Bc5 Rd7 31.
 Rxd7??
 Nxd7 32.
 Bd4 Kg6 33.
 Kg3?!

-Even now, says engine, I could have saved the game had I played 33. f4 and Kf3.
+Even now, says the engine, I could have saved the game had I played 33. f4 and Kf3.
 To tell the truth, it’s long disgusting engine line, and I would have to fight with a bishop against three pawns, and I doubt I could make a draw...
 But the point is, I wasn’t dead yet at this point.
 I felt such, though.

 33. ...Kf5 34. a5 g5 35. h4?? h5??

 36. Kh3?
 Ne5 37.
 Bxe5??
-(Now it is decided. with 27.
-Kg2 I could prolong resistance, and,who knows, maybe save the game...)
+(Now it is decided.
+Eith 27.
+Kg2 I could prolong resistance, and, who knows, maybe save the game...)
 Kxe5 38.
 Kg3 Kf5 39.
 Kh3 Kf4 40. hxg5 fxg5 41.
 Kg2 h4 42.
 Kh3 Kxf3 43.
 Kh2 Kxf2

 44. Kh3 Ke3 White resigned

 Did I “learn” something from this game?
 I honestly doubt it.
 I must play both position (from I and II round) against the engine several times to-night.
 I had paid the entrance fee, so I must give my best.
 I have to finish some translations in order to have for the bread and Infostan in July and I have to deliver 2 manuscripts.
-Right now when the tournament started I am called from different sides of the world.
+Right now when the tournament started I am called and called again from different sides of the world.

 Thursday, June 27, 2024